Home » Average weekly earnings in the construction industry

 Free demonstration

-(1) Office for National Statistics – Average weekly earnings in Great Britain: October 2025 - here
+(1) Office for National Statistics – EARN03: Average weekly earnings by industry - here